lore-w/jquery-pjax/README.md

-`timeout` | 650 | ajax timeout in milliseconds after which a full refresh is forced `push` | true | use [pushState][] to add a browser history entry upon navigation `replace` | false | replace URL without adding browser history entry `maxCacheLength` | 20 | maximum cache size for previous（先前de、以前的） container contents `version` | | a string or function returning the current pjax version `scrollTo` | 0 | vertical position to scroll to after navigation.
+`timeout` | 650 | ajax timeout in milliseconds after which a full refresh is forced `push` | true | use [pushState][] to add a browser history entry upon navigation `replace` | false | replace URL without adding browser history entry `maxCacheLength` | 20 | maximum cache size for previous（先前的、以前的） container contents `version` | | a string or function returning the current pjax version `scrollTo` | 0 | vertical position to scroll to after navigation.
 To avoid（避免） changing scroll position, pass `false`.
 `type` | `"GET"` | see [$.ajax][]